seelabs/scratch_docs/xls-xchainbridge.md

 #### 2.1.2.
 The **`XChainOwnedClaimID`** object

-The `XChainOwnedClaimID` ledger object must be acquired on the destination before submitting a `XChainCommit` on the source chain.
+The `XChainOwnedClaimID` ledger object represents a unique ID for each cross-chain transfer.
+It must be acquired on the destination chain before submitting a `XChainCommit` on the source chain.
 Its purpose is to prevent transaction replay attacks and is also used as a place to collect attestations from witness servers.

 A `XChainCreateClaimID` transaction is used to create a new `XChainOwnedClaimID`.
-It is destroyed when the funds are successfully claimed on the destination chain.
+The ledger object is destroyed when the funds are successfully claimed on the destination chain.

 ##### 2.1.2.1.
 Fields